ropensci/taxize/cran-comments.md

 ------

-This version adds a few new functions, a few functions gain new parameters, and many bugs fixed.
+This version fixes a bug - that was causing failed installation for at least one user; so may affect others.

 Thanks!
 Scott Chamberlain